Party Bus Rentals in New Haven

 Common New Haven Party Bus and Charter Bus Amenities

 The right amenity setup depends on the kind of trip.
-For a Crown Street bar crawl or a night at Toad's Place, a 20- to 50-passenger party bus brings the full setup: built-in bar, color-changing LED lighting, a premium Bluetooth sound system, and flat-panel TVs — energy stays up from the first pickup through last call.
+For a Crown Street bar crawl or a night at Toad's Place (300 York St), a 20- to 50-passenger party bus can bring built-in bar areas, color-changing LED lighting, a Bluetooth sound system, and flat-panel TVs.
 A minibus is the cleaner pick for wedding shuttles, corporate runs between Union Station and Yale's campus, or a smaller group transfer to Bradley International — plush reclining seats and climate control without the full nightclub configuration.

 Full-size charter buses handle the big group moves: undercarriage luggage storage for airport runs, onboard restrooms for longer hauls toward Hartford or out-of-state destinations, and overhead bins for conference materials or student gear on school trips.
 Compare what's available in New Haven by amenity, size, and price — all through one form.